 The majority of the Database Builder functions are accessible via context menus.
 Each object in the Tree has its own set of unique menu items based on its type and status.
-The table below describes the available context menu items and identifies which objects they apply to.
+This table describes the available context menu items and identifies which objects they apply to.